Afrikaans: The Afrikaans Bible

 The Afrikaners primarily were Protestants, of the Dutch Reformed Church of the 17th century.
-Their religious practices would later be influenced in South Africa by British ministries during the 1800s.
-A landmark in the development of the language was the translation of the whole Bible into Afrikaans.
+Their religious practices were later influenced in South Africa by British ministries during the 1800s.
+A landmark in the language's development was the translation of the Bible into Afrikaans.
 While significant advances had been made in the textual criticism of the Bible, especially the Greek New Testament, the 1933 translation followed the Textus Receptus and was closely akin to the Statenbijbel.
 Before this, most Cape Dutch-Afrikaans speakers had to rely on the Dutch Statenbijbel.
 This Statenvertaling had its origins with the Synod of Dordrecht of 1618 and was thus in an archaic form of Dutch.
 This was hard for Dutch speakers to understand, and increasingly unintelligible for Afrikaans speakers.